 Frequently Asked Questions.

-Authentication and authorization take place in the Media Data Hub via the OpenConnect and OpenID protocols.
-The services are connected to the company’s own user directory and can map any authorization structures.
-Data is released using the global OAUTH2 standard.
+Authentication and authorization are performed in the Media Data Hub using the OpenConnect and OpenID protocols.
+The services are linked to the company’s own user directory and can map any authorization structures.
+Data is released via the global OAUTH2 standard.

 This is scheduled using the PULL method, event driven, or using the PUSH method using the REST-based import interface.

-The Media Data Hub is designed as a metadata hub, but in principle also supports unstructured data of all media types.
-Connectors and transformers are already available for a variety of data types and formats (XML, JSON, etc.), which can easily be adapted to specific sources.
+The Media Data Hub is designed as a hub for metadata, but in principle also supports unstructured data of all media types.
+For a variety of data types and formats (XML, JSON, …) connectors and transformers are already available, which can easily be adapted to specific sources.

-The Media Data Hub has a variety of microservices for text, audio, image or video analytics.
-In addition, higher-order services can be connected to analyse user feedback for task-specific learning.
+The Media Data Hub has a variety of microservices for analyzing text, audio, image or video.
+In addition, higher-order services can be attached that analyze user feedback to learn in a task-specific manner.